-First, you need to enter a name for the Label Call your Label lbl_gender.
-Please note that only one Label is needed for distinguishing Work Items based on gender, rather than one for Men and Women each.
+First, you need to enter a name for the Label Call your Label lbl_color.
+Please note that only one Label is needed for distinguishing Work Items based on color, rather than one for Blue and Green Cars each.
 We now need to choose whether to create a number or text type Label.
 Number type Label are more versatile because they can be used for mathematical functions later on, so it's generally a good idea to pick a number style Label as a default.

 *Quick Tip: When naming Labels and other variables in Simul8, it is useful to assign a prefix to the name, so their type can be easily recognizable!
 In the case of Labels, the prefix “lbl” is usually used.

 At this point you can also add a memo to your label.
 A memo won’t alter your label in any way.
 It is used just to remind you of what the different label values represent.
-We are going to give our lbl_gender 2 different values depending on whether a work item is male or female.
+We are going to give our lbl_color two different values depending on whether a work item is Blue or Green.
 Adding something like this to your memo box should remind you of what your values represent.

 At this point we have created our label, but not attached it anywhere in our simulation.
 This will be the next step.

 Labels can be attached in Start Points, Activities, and in Start Up in Queues.
 As a general rule, you should attach a label as soon as you know the relevant information.
 In our Car example, we could attach the label in either the Start or Activity, and the outcome would be the same.
 In larger simulations, however, it is important to think about where you might need to reference particular information.
 If you attach a label as soon as you know the information it contains, it will be there wherever you need it in your simulation.